weiliangc3/newsapi-test/README.md

 ## Regarding styling

 For demonstration I put time into the card and its parent component.
 The rest of the pages are very basic.

+## Regarding api location

+Location of API is defaulted to localhost:3000 (dev).
+Ideally should be an env variable, but for purposes of this exercise, is just local.